5 Tips For Making Up After An Argument

 Feelings of anger, pain, frustration, or upset are typical.
 But we might also feel awkward about something we've said and wish we'd said things differently.
 Soon enough, emotions like shame or regret start to creep in.
 Or perhaps, if our partner was out of control, we might be feeling hurt, offended, unloved, and emotionally battered.
 All these feelings are normal after a fight.

 Arguing is normal.
 And fights happen.
 It's all a natural part of trying to share a life together.
 We can't always be on the same page.
 We'll never always agree, and quite often, we’ll disagree, even in a healthy relationship.
-But if you feel like you're constantly fighting or when you do argue, it's more like a fight, it might be time to address the underlying causes.
+But if you feel like you're constantly fighting or when you do argue, it's more like a fight, it might be time to address the underlying causes and invest in some personal development.

 POWER STRUGGLES